leandromoreira/cdn-up-and-running/README.md

 ![grafana result for 2.2.1 60 seconds](/img/2.2.1_metrics_60s.webp "grafana result for 2.2.1 60 seconds")

-> **Heads up**: caching for longer help to improve performance but at the cost of keeping an old content.
+> **Heads up**: caching for longer helps improve performance but at the cost of keeping old content..

 ## Fine tunning - cache lock, stale, timeout, network